Statistics II: Statistical Considerations when Planning your Research Project (via Webinar)

 Date & Time

 This is a general introduction to the important role statistics play in the planning stage of a research project.
-We discuss both observational studies and controlled experiments, including the study population, the scientific question, sampling and randomization.
-We will focus on the experimental design, the effects of confounding, computing sample size and power.
+We will discuss both observational studies and controlled experiments, including the study population, the scientific question, sampling and randomization.
+We will focus on the experimental design, the effects of confounding, and methods for computing sample size and power.

 The Applied Statistics and Data Science Group (ASDa; asda.stat.ubc.ca) in the UBC Department of Statistics provides assistance in the statistical formulation of research questions, the design of experiments and sampling plans for surveys, the choice and explanation of statistical methodology, statistical computing and graphics, statistical analysis, the interpretation of findings, and more.
 ASDa also plays a role in continuing education on and off the UBC campus, giving seminars and workshops on statistical concepts and methodology to various departments and research groups and at teaching hospitals.

 Registration opens on Monday, October 28 at 9:00am.

 Priority will be given to UBC graduate students registered in the current academic session.
 After registering, you will receive confirmation and additional event details within 2 business days at the e-mail associated with your community.grad.ubc.ca account.
 If you experience any difficulty using the online registration tool, please e-mail us at firstname.lastname@example.org.